-Travis The Chimp Tore Off A Woman's Face And Hands After Taking Xanax
+After Taking Xanax, Travis The Chimp Tore Off A Woman's Face And Hands

-In February of 2009, Travis managed to get out of the house with Sandy's car keys.
-Sandy's friend Charla Nash came over to help get Travis back home.
-But when Nash exited her car, Travis immediately attacked, biting off her face and hands.
+But in February 2009, Travis managed to escape and Sandy's friend Charla Nash came over to help get Travis back home.
+But when Nash exited her car, Travis immediately attacked, biting and clawing off her face and hands.
 Police believe the aggression may have been triggered by a dose of Xanax that Travis had recently taken.

-St. James jumped in to save his wife, and he became the main victim of the attacking primates.
-Before the sanctuary manager could step in and shoot the apes, they bit off part of St. James's face, including his lips and teeth, along with many of his fingers, his genitals, and parts of his buttocks and one foot.
-St. James was left massively disfigured and wheelchair-bound from the incident and now requires a wheelchair.
+St. James jumped in to save his wife, and became the main victim of the attacking primates.
+Before the sanctuary manager could step in and shoot the apes, they bit and clawed off part of St. James's face, including his lips and teeth, along with many of his fingers, his genitals, and parts of his buttocks and one foot.
+St. James was left massively disfigured from the incident and now requires a wheelchair.

 Chimps CJ And Buddy Wreaked Havoc On An Entire Las Vegas Neighborhood